-Trying to avoid the treats and goodies that are everywhere, while dealing with family, money and time stressors, can be overwhelming.
+Trying to avoid the treats and goodies that are everywhere, while dealing with family, money, time stressors, and outside factors, can be overwhelming.
 And it’s not about willpower!

 If you need a refresher on how carbs can hijack your brain chemistry and raise your serotonin and dopamine levels, visit my website and I’ll send you a video that explains exactly how this works.

 Actually, there is a reason why you are craving all that sugar and those comfort foods.
 We may say that we can’t resist the cookies and candy and mashed potatoes and pie because we just love those foods, but often there’s much more to the story.

 I surveyed my clients and friends to find out what stressors affected them the most, and the top four responses were family, money, time, and food, in that order.
 Let’s explore each of these issues.